Erb’s Palsy Overview

 The bundle of nerves that can be damaged and cause Erb’s palsy are called the brachial plexus.
 This network of nerves runs from the spine, through the bones of the neck, down either side, and out to the arm.
 These nerves allow the arm, hand, and fingers to move and give them sensation.
 The nerves that run lower provide movement and sensation to the hands and fingers, and those that are higher go to the shoulder.

-Where within the brachial plexus the damage occurs determines which part of the arm is affected.
 Erb’s palsy typically affects both the lower and upper arm.
 Some injuries that occur higher up in the brachial plexus only affect the upper arm and shoulder, while those occurring lower down affect the hand.
-This latter type of injury is sometimes called Klumpke paralysis.
+This latter type of injury is sometimes called Klumpke palsy or paralysis.

 Symptoms of Erb’s Palsy

-The injury that causes Erb’s palsy occurs at childbirth, so it is usually detected right away.
+The injury that causes Erb’s palsy occurs at childbirth.
 The signs of damage or injury include a lack of reflexes on the affected side, no movement in the arm or a part of the arm, minimal grip strength in the affected hand, and an arm bent at the elbow and held tightly to the side of the infant.
 If somehow the condition is not detected until later, the child may experience weakness, loss of feeling, or partial or total paralysis in the arm.

 Types of Injuries to the Brachial Plexus

 The severity of the symptoms seen in a child with Erb’s palsy depends on the extent of the injury to the brachial plexus.
 The most common type of injury seen is called neurapraxia.
 This means that the nerves have been stretched too far and shocked, but not torn or damaged.
-This can actually happen to adults too, and is painful, but not serious.
-For the infant, recovery occurs usually within three months.
+In infants, recovery occurs usually within three months.

 Causes of Erb’s Palsy

 The overwhelmingly most common cause of Erb’s palsy in infants is a difficult childbirth.
 The damage is more likely to occur if the child is unusually large, the birth is breech, or labor goes on for a long time.
-The actual physical motions that can cause the injury include pulling on the shoulders if the infant comes out head first, pressure on the arms in a breech position, or pulling to the side of the infant’s head as it comes out of the birth canal.
+The injury is caused by pulling on the shoulders if the infant comes out head first, pressure on the arms in a breech position, or pulling to the side of the infant’s head as it comes out of the birth canal.

-Sometimes the injury is unexpected and unavoidable, but too often it is caused by whoever is delivering the baby.
-The doctor, midwife, or other medical professional may pull too hard or in one direction too much and cause the injury to the brachial plexus.
+Sometimes the injury is unexpected and unavoidable.
+The doctor or midwife may pull too hard or in one direction too much and cause the injury to the brachial plexus.
 This is most likely to occur if the delivery is complicated and long or if the head has already emerged and the shoulder comes out only with difficulty.